-- 5.1 Hemyock has a five times daily bus service linking the village with Taunton, Wellington, Honiton and Seaton.
-The service to Tiverton is now only run once per week on Fridays.
-Maintenance of bus services at key times of day to key destinations in particular for students, shoppers and a coastal link is seen as a priority. - 5.2 Hemyock is a nodal centre with the B3391 running roughly west to east along the Culm Valley and the C73 Wellington to Honiton road running roughly north to south through the village.
+- 5.2 Hemyock is a nodal centre with the B3391 running roughly west to east along the Culm Valley and the C73 Wellington to Honiton road running roughly north to south through the village.
 A network of country lanes links to these two roads.
-The lanes are in many places narrow and winding. - 5.3 The roads are shared by walkers, horse riders, cyclists, animals under control, tractors and all other types of vehicles. - Roads throughout the parish are generally thought to be in need of work to bring them up to good condition.
+The lanes are in many places narrow and winding. - 5.3 The roads are shared by walkers, horse riders, cyclists, animals under control, tractors and all other types of vehicles. - 5.4 Roads throughout the parish are generally thought to be in need of work to bring them up to good condition.
 Many of the roadside drainage channels and ditches are poorly maintained and need attention. - 5.5 Car parking in the village is limited.
 The Parish Council has purchased the public car park by the Baptist Church to ensure its retention in perpetuity.

-- TA1 Loss of bus service to Tiverton (now operates only once a week) and timing of last daily service from Taunton (5.15 p.m.). - TA2 Road safety issues including those associated with the speed of traffic, the impact of HGVs and the condition of the road surfaces and peripheries. - TA3 Concerns over the congestion on roads around Hemyock Primary School at the start and end of the school day. - TA4 Existing ditches and gullies alongside roads require regular clearing and maintenance. - TA5 Threats to footpaths and bridleways.
+- TA1 Road safety issues including those associated with the speed of traffic, the impact of HGVs and the condition of the road surfaces and peripheries. - TA2 Loss of bus service to Tiverton (now operates only once a week) and timing of last daily service from Taunton (5.15 p.m.). - TA3 Concerns over the congestion on roads around Hemyock Primary School at the start and end of the school day. - TA4 Need for more car parking spaces around the village. - TA5 Need to provide charging facilities for electric vehicles. - TA6 Existing ditches and gullies alongside roads require regular clearing and maintenance. - TA7 Threats to footpaths and bridleways.

-- TASI1 Maintenance of bus services at key times of day to key destinations in particular for students, shoppers and a coastal link. - TASI2 Promote and support measures for road safety such as traffic calming, vehicle speed activated signs, additional pedestrian footways alongside the highway at key locations and where new developments are being proposed, including "virtual footways" where limited road width is available.
-Support the Community Speedwatch Volunteers. - TASI3 Seek restrictions on HGV's using Hemyock as a through route (not restricting vehicles requiring access to the parish).

-TASI4 Seek to ensure that any proposed road improvement does not damage the essential features of an AONB or encourage faster moving traffic which could endanger the lives of other road users.

-TASI5 Continue to support the Parish Paths Partnership scheme in conjunction with the County Council in order to maintain our footpaths and bridleways to a good standard and implement diversions around farmyards where stock accumulate for the benefit of both walkers and landowners.
+- TASI1 Promote and support measures for road safety such as traffic calming, vehicle speed activated signs, additional pedestrian footways alongside the highway at key locations and where new developments are being proposed, including "virtual footways" where limited road width is available.
+Support the Community Speedwatch Volunteers. - TASI2 Maintenance of bus services at key times of day to key destinations in particular for students, shoppers and a coastal link. - TASI3 Seek restrictions on HGV's using Hemyock as a through route (not restricting vehicles requiring access to the parish). - TASI4 Seek to ensure that any proposed road improvement does not damage the essential features of an AONB or encourage faster moving traffic which could endanger the lives of other road users. - TASI5 Continue to support the Parish Paths Partnership scheme in conjunction with the County Council in order to maintain our footpaths and bridleways to a good standard and implement diversions around farmyards where stock accumulate for the benefit of both walkers and landowners.